 S - specific

 Formulate goals like this specific and concretethat you know exactly what is meant and that ambiguities are ruled out - and best of all in a nutshell.
-Generalizations and vague formulations will not help you in setting goals.
-This is because you will quickly lose sight of what is actually important or what you are working towards.
-This first criterion is also the most important of the five.
+Generalizations and vague phrases will get you nowhere with the Objectives don't go any further.
+Because then you quickly lose sight of what is actually important or what you are working towards.
+This first criterion is at the same time the most important of the five.
 If the overall goal is already clearly formulated, it will be easier for you to determine the further framework conditions.

 M - measurable